 There are a ton of Photoshop keyboard shortcuts.
 Way too many to cover in one post.
 However, you don’t need to know every keyboard shortcut that Photoshop offers.
 The point of this video so show you some commonly used keyboard shortcuts for tools that will help you maximize your workflow in Photoshop.

 Quick Disclaimer: I’m a Mac guy using a PC in this tutorial, so I may interchange the words “control" and “command" as well as “Alt" and "Option.”
 Please note that when I say “control” (on pc) that means “command" on a Mac and vice versa.
-If I say “Alt” that means “option” (on pc) on a Mac and vice versa.
+If I say “Alt” that means “option” on a Mac.

 Photoshop Keyboard Shortcuts: Move Tools